stefbowerman/cadaver-2.0/README.md

 At this stage, we've pulled the settings from the (duplicated) live theme onto our local copy which contains the latest `main` branch code.
 Since the `main` branch is ahead of the live theme, we now need to reverse the process and push our local changes.

 First, update the `.shopifyignore` file to remove the lines added earlier.
-It should look like this:
+It should be empty:

 ```
-package-lock.json
-package.json
-webpack.*.js
+# .shopifyignore

 ```

 Next: